 - Describe the congregational and personal practices that you see as central to a lived faith.

 - Personal character and emotional health, based on information gained from

 - Recipients will be enrolled as full-time students (full-time is defined as nine credit hours or more per semester plus one short-term course during Interterm or the summer).

 - Students in the MDiv program are eligible to receive the award for three (3) years.
 Students in an MA program are eligible to receive the award for two (2) years.
 Note: To finish a degree in the allotted timeframe a student must complete 27-30 credit hours per year, which generally consists of 12 hours per semester plus a course during Interterm and another course in the summer.

 Eligibility from year to year will be based on satisfactory progress toward the completion of the degree, including:

-The Admission Committee, which reviews full-tuition scholarship applications, will review essays and award scholarship(s).
+The Admissions Committee will review essays and award scholarship(s).
 Scholarships will be limited to a total of three (counting new and continuing) each academic year.